Mapzone/mapzone-plugins/README.md

 ## Introduction

-mapzone.io is an open and extendible platform for processing and publishing of geospatial data.
+mapzone.io is an open and extensible platform for processing and publishing of geospatial data.
 It is based on the open source [Polymap4](https://github.com/Polymap4) project, which in turn is based on Eclipse and the [Equinox](http://www.eclipse.org/equinox/) plugin framework.
 On top of this foundation mapzone.io provides an API that allows to develop plugins and run them on the platform.
-Plugins can extend mapzone.io in every conceivable way, like an importer for a new data format, a new map tool, a new style editor or sharelet.
-Plugins can be privat to a user or organization or public.
+Plugins can extend mapzone.io in every conceivable way, like importing new data formats, extending the style editor or adding a new sharelet.
+Plugins can be privat to a user or organization or they can be publicly available.
 Public plugins can be used by all users of mapzone.io.

 ## Using plugins

-...
+A user with admin privileges can choose a plugin to be used by an organization.
+If there is fee for the plugin, then the admin is prompted to confirm that the monthly billing will be increased.
+Once activated a plugins can be used for all projects of an organization (or all personal projects of a user).

+After that the plugin can be installed in one or more projects of the organization.
+The dashboard of the organization lists all plugins currently in use.

 ## Providing plugins